kesav38/maven-web-application/README.md

       docker build -t <registry>/<image>:<tag>  .
           docker push  <registry>/<image>:<tag>
-     #we already logged into the aws using above steps so no need to use "docker login command"
+     #we already created Access & secret key to push to AWS ECR ,So we no need to use "docker login command" to push or pull from docker registry

   Add the step to built and push to ECR in "maven.yml" as follows: